 Maj.
-Gen. Eric S. Overturf is the Mobilization Assistant to the Chief of the Air Force Reserve, the Pentagon, Arlington, Va.
+Gen. Eric S. Overturf is the Mobilization Assistant to the Chief of the Air Force Reserve, the Pentagon, Arlington, Virginia.
 He assists the Chief of the Air Force Reserve who serves as the principal adviser on Reserve matters to the Secretary of the Air Force and Air Force Chief of Staff.
 He facilitates matters pertaining to the oversight of Air Force Reserve appropriations for personnel, operations and maintenance, and construction programs for a force of almost 70,000 personnel.
-General Overturf assists the chief in developing the plans, policies, programs and organizational architecture of the Air Force Reserve in accordance with wartime requirements and budget realities.
+Maj.
+Gen. Overturf assists the chief in developing plans, policies, programs and organizational architecture of the Air Force Reserve in accordance with wartime requirements and budget realities.

-1988 Squadron Officer School, by correspondence
+1988 Squadron Officer School, Maxwell Air Force Base, Ala., by correspondence

 1990 F-16 Fighter Weapons Instructor Course, Nellis AFB, Nev.

-2003 Air War College, by correspondence
+2003 Air War College, Maxwell AFB, Ala., by correspondence

 2005 Joint Air and Space Operations Senior Staff Course, Hurlburt Field, Fla.